-1. General principles for revenue recognition
+1. Accounting policies adopted for revenue recognition and measurement

 The Company recognizes revenue when the performance obligation in a contract is fulfilled, namely the customer obtains control of relevant goods or services.
 Control of a good or service refers to the ability to direct the use of the good or service, and obtain substantially all of the benefits from the goods or services.